Strategy and Goals

 Key research priorities in our research profile

-In the future, research activities will be grouped into three core areas and one potential area:
+Research activities are grouped into three core areas and one potential area:

 - Spatial information and measurement technology